 - To encourage and support a culture of best practise within data protection.

-AberSU ensures that personal data is held in compliance with the Data Protection Act (DPA) and with the General Data Protection Regulation (GDPR), which becomes enforceable from May 2018.
+AberSU ensures that personal data is held in compliance with the Data Protection Act (DPA) and with the General Data Protection Regulation (GDPR) 2018.
 This document will be reviewed annually to ensure compliance.

 ‘Personal data’ refers to information that identifies a living individual.
 AberSU holds personal data for the following purposes:

 - Staff Administration – Appointments or removals, pay, discipline, superannuation, work management or other personnel matters.

 - Advertising, Marketing and Public Relations – Advertising or marketing the business, activity, goods or services and promoting public relations.